vishalyadav-bnt/DemoApplication/README.md

 5. **Run K6 Performance Tests**:
   - Executes tests using the parameters in test-config.env.
 6. **Upload Results**:
-  - Uploads test results (test_result.json, report.txt) as GitHub artifacts.
+  - Uploads test results (tk6-test-result.json, report.txt) as GitHub artifacts.

 ## Test Results and Reporting
 ### Artifacts:
-- summary.json: Detailed JSON test report.
+- k6-test-result.json: Detailed JSON test report.
 - report.txt: Human-readable test summary.
+### Result Comparison:
+You can compare test results using both the summary.json and report.txt files: summary.json: This file provides data in a structured JSON format, making it ideal for automated comparisons or further processing using tools or scripts. report.txt: This file offers a simple, human-readable summary that you can manually review to spot differences or trends in test performance or results.

 ##  References
 ## Documentation Links